 - Specialised instructions are present for modulo and reversed bit addressing.

-These days, large amount of modifications are being made on in the digital signal processors so that they can function at a higher speed.
-The speed however, varies from one processor to the other.
+These days, a large number of modifications are being made on in the digital signal processors so that they can function at a higher speed.
+The speed, however, varies from one processor to the other.
 Some of the fastest ones are capable of processing over 8000 million instructions per second.

-The quality digital signal processors can be interfaced with a variety of other devices, buses etc. Even though they can be modified to handle floating point numbers, many of them are capable of performing only fixed point arithmetic as the range provided by the fixed point numbers is sufficient to handle all the signal data.
-Usually, when a floating point system is integrated, the software comes cheaper however; the cost of the hardware is greater.
+The quality digital signal processors can be interfaced with a variety of other devices, buses, etc. Even though they can be modified to handle floating-point numbers, many of them are capable of performing only fixed-point arithmetic as the range provided by the fixed point numbers is sufficient to handle all the signal data.
+Usually, when a floating-point system is integrated, the software comes cheaper; however; the cost of the hardware is higher.

-The DSP hardware is usually in the form of ICs or Integrated Circuits however, they can also be constructed using Field Programmable Gate Arrays.
-In the times to come, digital processors are sure to undergo a large amount of changes to support the growing needs generated by other developments in technology.
+The DSP hardware is usually in the form of ICs or Integrated Circuits; however, they can also be constructed using Field Programmable Gate Arrays.
+In the times to come, digital processors are sure to undergo a large number of changes to support the growing needs generated by other developments in technology.